rohan-paul/monsterapi_test/README.md

 🧵 2/3

-The example code in image, deploys the Mixtral 8x7b Chat model with GPTQ 4bit quantization by using a 48GB GPU.
+The example code in image, deploys the Mixtral 8x7b Chat model with GPTQ 4bit quantization by using a 48GB GPU, using Monster Deploy.

 The Deployment will be able to serve the model as a REST API for both static and streaming token response support.